wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-salamander.md

 <details markdown="1">
 <summary>Binding the Elemental</summary>

 You gain a [Spell Dice](https://saltygoo.github.io/class/magic-user#spells), one Doom Point and ...

-1. ... your blood burns whent in contact with air.
+1. ... your blood burns when in contact with air.
 You take 1 extra damage from attacks.
 1. ... your eyes become like obsidian.
-Fire hypnotises you.
+Fire hypnotizes you.
 1. ... you are always hot and sweating.
 You need an extra ration of water per day.
 1. ... our hands are scalding hot.
 1. ... magma is like water to you.
 1. ... the spell word *flammable*.

 If you roll a catastrophe, the elemental is released.